melifaro11/GenDocTools/src/excel.md

 # Buffer to save excel file, previously defined in the server.py file
 XLSX_BUFFER = xlsx_buffer # Do not modify this line, it is defined in the server.py file

-def excel():
 # Initialize a new Workbook instance
 wb = Workbook()

 # Apply the required data transformations to build the Excel workbook based on the user's request.
 # Create the necessary worksheets, populate tables, add charts, and format cells for clarity and visual appeal.

 # Save the Excel workbook
 wb.save(XLSX_BUFFER) # Do not modify this line, it is defined in the server.py file

-    return f"Excel file created successfully!"

-# Invoke the function to generate the Excel file
-excel()
 ```

 Provide a complete Python script following this template to generate your Excel workbook.